 Some dryers (usually pro versions) come with one or two concentrators and a diffuser.
 The concentrators literally concentrate or collimate the airflow from the dryer so only the section of hair that is targeted receives any airflow.
 This adds greater control when drying and can be beneficial for certain styles or when dealing with cowlicks and other problem areas.
 The diffuser is used to diffuse-dry and scrunch-dry wavy or curly hair.
 It provides a softer and more diffuse area of airflow, which is great to keep hair movement and frizz to a minimum.
 If you have straight hair or like to wear your hair smooth, you may not have a need for a diffuser.
 It’s best for people who have natural texture and wear their hair wavy or curly.

-Click here to check out some of the latest offerings for hair dryers.
+Click here and here to check out some of the latest offerings for hair dryers.